KaiYan289/RLpapersnote/README.md

 With offline dataset, for any learner algorithm, there exists a MDP instance where the regret is lower-bounded by min(H, |S|H^2/N), where H is the length of episode, |S| is the number of states, and N is the number of trajectories.
 On the other hand, behavior cloning can reach such level of suboptimality, which means in the worst case, all algorithms are as bad as behavior cloning.

+The core of this proof is to convert possible loss into the discrepancy of the probability of visiting states, and subsequently invoking Ross's result (see DAGGER paper).
+For the states that are not visited, the best thing an expert could do is to act uniformly randomly.

+Note: This paper does not take the similarity of states into account; it treats states as totally different, only with a label attached on each state.

 * *Error Bounds of Imitating Policies and Environments* (NeurIPS 20')

 GAIL can achieve a linear dependency on the effective horizon while BC has a quadratic dependency.
 The effective horizon is 1 / (1 - \gamma).